mfazari/Fashion-AI/README.md

 **The 3 main files:**
 1. files_to_CSV.py
     * This file pre-processes our images.
 It takes our dataset and resizes all files to 75x110 pixels while also converting them to grayscale.
-Lastly, it uses numpy to save all data into a .csv file.
+Lastly, it uses numpy to save all data into an array that we convert into a .csv file later.
 2. fashion_create_model.py
     * Reads our .csv file and trains our neuronal network.
 We save the model as "model_fashion_2.h5" using Tensorflow.
 3. fashion_test_model.py
     * Loading our created model into this file to test it.
+Output is found in /images/predictions.

 **Output**